saketkc/hatex/2016_Fall/seminars/amal_thomas.md

 - Mutations in this receptor: How breast cancer gets affected?

 ## ESR
-- ESR1 --> Overexpressed in 70% of breast cancer-
+- ESR1 --> Overexpressed in 70% of breast cancer
 - Andrew: Changed the title?
-- Estrogen binds to estrogen receptor -> Formas a binder -> binds to DNA -> regulate genes
+- Estrogen binds to estrogen receptor -> binds to DNA -> regulate genes
-- Estrogen produced from obary -> binds to receptor -> conformation change happens ->
+- Estrogen produced from ovary -> binds to receptor -> conformation change happens
 - Binding can happen via binding co activators
-- Strategy: Precent
 - Whenzheng: Is their over expression in other cancers as well?
     - Amal: Not sure, but generally over expressed
 - Liz: How does over expression work?